GeoscienceAustralia/dea-sandbox/README.md

 Any files in the `./notebooks` folder will be mounted in the user's home folder.
 That is to say that `./notebooks` will be mounted at `/home/jovyan`/

-## How to run the tests on nci/gadi

-## Setup

-    Copy the 3 lines below and modify the VERSION value to the dea and dea-env module version you would like the tests to be run on.
-Paste them in a brand new shell session/terminal

-        VERSION="20230710"
-        module use /g/data/v10/public/modules/modulefiles
-        module load dea/$VERSION
-        module load dea-env/$VERSION

-## Execution
-On gadi, just run the tests with in this fashion:

-    python3 -m pytest <directory of tests>;

-Examples are:

-    python3 -m pytest --nbval-lax Beginners_guide/;

-    python3 -m pytest --nbval-lax DEA_products/;

-    python3 -m pytest --nbval-lax How_to_guides/ --ignore How_to_guides/Land_cover_pixel_drill.ipynb --ignore How_to_guides/External_data_ERA5_Climate.ipynb --ignore How_to_guides/Imagery_on_web_map.ipynb;